-The purpose of this article is to explain how you can create a planogram by using the planogram automation tool found in DotActiv software.
+The purpose of this article is to explain how you can create a planogram by using the planogram automation tool found in the DotActiv software.

 Setting Up Your Planogram